Prepress: How to prepare your book for print

 When the layout is approved by the editor or author, typesetting can begin.

-Typesetting is the art of arranging text on book pages to provide greater readability.
+Book typesetting is the art of arranging text on book pages to provide greater readability.
 A typesetter chooses the spacing between words and letters, chapter styles, how large section breaks are, and what size the subheadings are and combines these choices with graphic elements such as illustrations, pictures, ornaments, lines, frames, and background colour.

 At this stage, all necessary image adjustments are done.
 Graphics can be adapted to the CMYK colour model, and contrast and brightness are adjusted.